MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-roles.md

 ### Step 2.
 Validate groups against AD/LDAP or AAD

-Return to [the appsetting.json file](configure-find-admin-configuration-file.md) on each web node and do the following:
+Return to [the appsetting.json file](configure-find-admin-configuration-file.md) on each web node and make these updates:

 + **For Azure Active Directory:** In appsettings.json, find the "AzureActiveDirectory" section.
 Make sure the alphanumeric client key you created in the portal **for the web app** is used for "Key": property.
 This key allows Machine Learning Server to verify that the groups you've declared are valid in AAD.
 See following example.
 Learn more about [configuring Machine Learning Server to authenticate with Azure Active Directory](configure-authentication.md#aad).